 This training teaches basic pedestrian and bicycle safety best practices (e.g. high visibility crosswalks, crash reduction factors), community engagement skills (e.g. identifying community professionals empowered to solve problems), walkability assessment of a selected pedestrian/bicyclist danger area, and mapping or other small group interactive prioritization of safety issues.

 The training uses SafeTREC analytic tools such as the Transportation Injury Mapping System (TIMS) and data analysis.
 At the training, participants will engage in:

 - Interactive training sessions

 - Walkability Assessment

-At the end of the training, participants will have a set of pedestrian safety priorities and a next steps action plan to promote safe walking in the community.
+At the end of the training, participants will have a set of pedestrian and bicycle safety priorities and a next steps action plan to promote safe walking and biking in the community.
 The training is also designed to help communities with development and implementation of a Pedestrian/Bicycle Safety Action Plan.

 If you are interested in hosting a CPBST workshop in your community, or want to know more information about upcoming trainings, please contact Jill Cooper, 510-643-4259.

 - 2018 CPBST Fact Sheet: English / Spanish

 - 2018 CPBST Intake Form: PDF version